erewok/talks/monads_for_fp_talk_2017/talk.md

 - Right identity
 - Associativity (in other words: it doesn't matter where you put the parentheses)

 These laws keep us honest and prevent unexpected evaluation or strange things.
-However, Haskell won't tell you if your `Monad` instance is lawful, but it is considered bad form in the community *not* to have a lawful instance.

 ## Left Identity